CommunityCentral/communitycentral.github.io/cool_stuff_store.md

 * Russia
 * Ukraine

-Please note that this list changes monthly as laws and procedures and shipping restrictions change worldwide.
+Please note that this list changes as laws and procedures and shipping restrictions change worldwide.